Why do I find it difficult to lose weight?

 - BMI 35 or more with type 2 diabetes or high blood pressure or other significant conditions

 Consider this: The NICE guidelines are funded by the UK government to advice on what the publicly funded national health service should fund in the UK – at a time of major resource limitations.
 The NICE guidelines suggest bariatric surgery at these thresholds because they have assessed the scientific facts: The risk of ongoing moderate to severe obesity generally outweighs the risk of surgery.
 This message may be lost at times because the risks of obesity is not something that is “out there” as much as it should be – perhaps because of the sensitivities involved.
-Follow this health.gov.au link to read about the risks of obesity.
+The Risks of being overweight are wide-ranging.

 Without surgery, around 90% of people with obesity eventually regain the weight they’ve lost.
 The author of this blog is a strong advocate of weight loss surgery.